hwipl/blog/drafts/ntp_with_chrony_and_ansible/README.md

 ## NTP Configuration

+The configuration of the chrony NTP servers is described in this section.
+The servers are configured with the following directives in the file `/etc/chrony/chrony.conf`:

 ```
 # Use servers from the NTP Pool Project.
 Approved by Ubuntu Technical Board
 # on 2011-02-08 (LP: #104525).
 See http://www.pool.ntp.org/join.html for